dreamcatcher-tech/network/Inbox/2024-09-13 1222 stateboard api.md

 Branch explorer would allow us to manually control branch targets before teaching the machine about branches.

 File requests need to be a request for a hash, which goes in the cache.

+? how would this help give us ability to upgrade HAL by doing  a pull, by addressing the root ?